 Main Activities & Responsibilities

-- As agreed with the line manager, any other duties commensurate with the nature of the post
+- Other duties commensurate with the nature of the role.

 Education & Qualifications

 - PhD in a relevant subject (e.g., epidemiology, molecular biology, microbiology or genetics)

 - Extensive knowledge of the epidemiology, evolution and biology of Listeria in the food chain

 - Established record of postdoctoral research, including effective management of projects